 Cooking with gas is, however, less efficient as compared to induction cooking.
 Of the heat emitted from a gas hob, only 50% heat reaches the food.
 A lot of heat goes to waste therefore increasing the time needed to cook food or boil water.
 It also increases the expenses in the long run.

 - Wide compatibility with cookware

 - Easy to operate

 - Good temperature control

 - Less efficient

-- It may be expensive if you don’t have a gas line at home
+- More expensive if you need a gas line

 Why Should You Buy A Gas Hob?